sportebois/aws-ec2-ssh-sync/README.md

 ## Where to go from here

+These samples should help getting you started.
+Then you'd probably want to look into these to make your solution more robust abd better meet your specific needs.

+### Simpler storage of ssh sync scripts

+To keep these samples simple, everything is in there.
+In the real world, you'd probably want to keep your Terraform projects in your private source control system, and to make the ssh sync scripts used easy to fetch securely form the instance (ie maybe not from the VCS).
+An easy solution, for simple project, is a dedicated public repo, as long as there's no specific information about your infrastructure, it could be fine and it's very easy.
+You can browse for inspiration in the [aws-ec2-ssh-sync-samples](https://github.com/sportebois/aws-ec2-ssh-sync-samples) repo.
+Other use cases could leverage S3, since the secure access would be resolved by the IAM role associated with the instance profile of your instance, and therefore no specific credentials would need to be added.

 ### Smaller list of users

 To only sync a subset of users, you can update `aws iam list-users ...` in  the `import_users.sh` script to fetch only the users who should access this instance.